-In the inaugural Cryptocurrency rankings by Chambers & Partners UK Bar, David Quest QC of 3VB was ranked in Band 1 as one of only three QCs in this field.
+In the inaugural Cryptocurrency rankings by Chambers & Partners UK Bar, David Quest KC of 3VB was ranked in Band 1 as one of only three KCs in this field.

 Members of Chambers advise on all aspects of cyber fraud and cryptocurrency, including litigation and arbitration; freezing injunctions (including against “Persons Unknown”); Norwich Pharmacal/Bankers Trust disclosure orders tracing the proceeds of fraud; blockchain tracing; compliance, anti-money laundering and counter-terrorist financing; regulatory enforcement proceedings (including by the Financial Conduct Authority); sanctions; smart contracts; and securities transactions.

 Highlights of 3VB’s recent and ongoing work in this area include:

 - A major independent review of the money laundering and terrorist financing systems and controls of one of the UK’s largest cryptoasset exchanges, seeking registration with the Financial Conduct Authority under the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.